Gmail Plugin

 Configure the Gmail inbox

-In the Gmail inbox, a purple Axsys icon is now visible on the right side panel.
-Click on the Axsys icon to open up the Axsys plugin window.
+In the Gmail inbox, a purple Progrid icon is now visible on the right side panel.
+Click on the Progrid icon to open up the Progrid plugin window.
 Then, click on any email in the inbox.
-Click Authorize Access in the plugin window to grant Axsys access to the Gmail inbox.
+Click Authorize Access in the plugin window to grant Progrid access to the Gmail inbox.

-The Authorize Access button in the right sidebar of the Axsys plugin panel.
+The Authorize Access button in the right sidebar of the Progrid plugin panel.

 Next, click Login.
-Then, enter the URL of the Axsys database that the user wishes to connect to the Gmail inbox, and log in to the database.
+Then, enter the URL of the Progrid database that the user wishes to connect to the Gmail inbox, and log in to the database.

 Note